canonical/lxd/doc/howto/instances_routed_nic_vm.md

           routes:
           - to: default
             via: 169.254.0.1
+            on-link: true
           - to: default
             via: fe80::1
-          link-local:
-          - ipv4
-          - ipv6
+            on-link: true
           addresses:
           - 192.0.2.2/32
           - 2001:db8::2/128
     EOF

 This `netplan` configuration adds the {ref}`static link-local next-hop addresses <nic-routed>` (`169.254.0.1` and `fe80::1`) that are required.
+For each of these routes we set `on-link` to `true`, which specifies that the route is directly connected to the interface.
-Additionally, we enable link-local addressing for IPv4 and IPv6, and add the addresses we configured in our routed NIC device.
+We also add the addresses that we configured in our routed NIC device.
 For more information on `netplan`, see [their documentation](https://netplan.readthedocs.io/en/latest/).

 ```{note}